AbdusSattar-70/AwesomeBookES6/README.md

 # 📖 [Awesome book] <a name="about-project"></a>

-**[AwesomeBookES6]** is a part of the learning purpose that I made to how to use ES6 modules best practices.
+**[AwesomeBookES6]** is my demo project for learning ES6 modules and it is a simple website that displays a list of books and allows you to add and remove books from that list.

 ## 🛠 Built With <a name="built-with"></a>